Convenient Locations in Highland, Hobart, & Merrillville

 At What Age Do Most Hip Injuries Occur?

-Most hip injuries occur with older people.
+Most hip injuries occur in older people.
 This is because their hips have had decades of use and impact.
 Osteoarthritis is the most common cause of various hip injuries.
 This is otherwise known as “wear and tear arthritis.”
 Older patients, particularly females, are also prone to having osteoporosis, the deterioration of their bones.
 In the hips, this leads to fractures during falls.

-Schedule Your Hip Consultation Today!
+Schedule Your Hip Consultation in Lake County, IN